amidos2006/Mario-AI-Framework/README.md

 - Adding Generated Levels
 - Adding the level generator interface
 - Adding the level generators to the framework
+- Better way to check the observation grid Using TileType and SpriteType

 ### Missing Features
+- Add more stats to MarioResult class similar to Gameplay Metrics
-- Documenting the whole engine
+- Mix the TileType and TileFeature class
-- Better way to check the observation grid
 - Adding a simple MCTS agent and simple A* agent
 - Koopa shells can come back to life after stomping on it
 - Adding Monte Mario agent
 - Modifying the original Mario levels to include more details
 - Multiple different backgrounds/palettes that the user can select from.
+- Documenting the whole engine
+- Mimicking the original SMB physics instead of SMW physics
 - Adding the learning track interface
-- Mimicking the original SMB physics instead of SMW physics

 ### Copyrights
 Mario is a Nintendo character which the authors doesn't own any rights to it.
 The framework is based on the core source code of Mario-AI framework which was a modification to Infinite Mario Bros by Notch.